CyberPuck/cluster-pecan/README.md

 ## Network Access Through `main-node`

-This requires running `setup_pivpn.py`, which will configure the `main-node` with an OpenVpn configured pivpn.
+This requires running `setup_pivpn.py`, which will configure the `main-node` with an OpenVPN configured pivpn.
 Once completed run OpenVPN on control computer to be able to access and run the ansible commands against the targets.

 ## Automated Setup